-Oils that are high in phenols, such as cinnamon, can irritate the skin.
-Add water or a base massage oil (such as almond or sesame oil) to the essential oil before applying to your skin.
-Avoid using near your eyes.
+Oils that are high in phenols, such as cinnamon, can irritate your skin.
+Add water or a base massage oil (such as almond, coconut, or sesame oil) to the essential oil before applying to your skin.
+Avoid using oils near your eyes.

 Atsumi T, Tonosaki K. Smelling lavender and rosemary increases free radical scavenging activity and decreases cortisol level in saliva.
 Psychiatry Res.
 2007;150(1):89-96.

 Bagetta G, Morrone LA, Rombola L, et al. Neuropharmacology of the essential oil of bergamot.
 Fitoterapia.
 2010;81(6):453-61.

 Ballard CG, Gauthier S, Cummings JL, Brodaty H, Grossberg GT, Robert P, Lyketsos CG.
 Management of agitation and aggression associated with Alzheimer disease.
 Nat Rev Neurol.
 2009 May;5(5):245-55.
 Review.

 Bastard J, Tiran D. Aromatherapy and massage for antenatal anxiety: its effect on the fetus.Complement Ther Clin Pract.
 2006;12(1):48-54.

 Bolognia.
 Dermatology.
 3rd ed.
 Philadelphia, PA: Elsevier Saunders; 2012.